laravel/docs/homestead.md

     share homestead.test -region=eu -subdomain=laravel

-> {note} Remember, Vagrant is inherently insecure and you are exposing your virtual machine to the Internet when running the `share` command.
+> {note} Remember, Vagrant is inherently insecure and you are exposing your virtual machine to the internet when running the `share` command.

 <a name="multiple-php-versions"></a>
 ### Multiple PHP Versions